BCSFA was founded in January 1970. Been around a long time.

 In the ancient of days we used to throw parties in members’ homes twice a month, often with forty or more people attending, out of a total membership of more than a hundred mostly newly-graduated university students.

 This was in the days before the internet.
 And before the growth of specialized, narrow focus clubs and organizations.
 Our membership has declined as people spun off to pursue particular interests, often with the aid of the World Wide Web.
-It can be argued that the need for a general interest SF club has disappeared, become obsolete.
+It can be argued that the need for a general interest SF club has disappeared, become obsolete, but I disagree.

 After all, what about people like you and me?
 I love everything about the genre: Books, Movies, TV shows, Art, Gaming, Collecting, Conventions, Comics, History of Fandom, and darn near everything except Costuming, and that’s only because I don’t look good in ordinary clothes much less costumes.

 I love Science Fiction so much I write a regular column for Amazing Stories Magazine (online), and publish two paying-market semi-professional SpecFic magazines called POLAR BOREALIS and POLAR STARLIGHT.
 I also publish a perzine titled “GREAT GALLOPING GHU!” and a FAPAzine called “ENTROPY BLUES.”

 In short, I’m both a generalist and an enthusiast.
 Science Fiction, in all its aspects, is my main hobby.
 I’m sure some of you are equally crazy.
 Interested in getting involved with like-minded fen?
 Interested in forming a new BCSFA unencumbered by the baggage of the past and open to all the exciting possibilities of today?